solid/webid-profile/notes/pre-final-draft.md

 A social agent - a person or organization - can establish an identity in the Solidverse by obtaining a unique identifier called a `WebID` and by describing themselves in a set of documents associated with the WebID.
 These documents, referred to here collectively as a `Solid Profile`, both describe the social agent and provide links to their resources.

-A Solid profile, like most Solid resources, can include a combination of pubicly readable data, data restricted to named audiences, and data meant only for the social agent themselves.
+A Solid profile, like most Solid resources, can include a combination of publicly readable data, data restricted to named audiences, and data meant only for the social agent themselves.
 For example, Keisha's Solid profile might list her name publicly, her phone number only for friends, and the configuration settings for her "notes to self"  only for apps operating on her own behalf.
 Solid supports these options by splitting the profile into documents with separate access restrictions.
 So the first task of an application is to load all of the profile documents it has access to.

 Profiles can contain and apps are free to follow any kind of links to related documents.
 In order to promote interoperability and limit the burden on apps, this specification recommends a limited number of related documents which a well-behaved profile should contain and a well-behaved app should discover.

 The discovery process starts with the WebID, a URI that points to exactly one document, referred to here as a `WebID Profile Document`.
-This document must be pubicly readable and should contain  pointers to a `Preferences File` containing settings & resources meant only for the WebID owner, `Type Index Files` containing links to specific types of resources, and zero or more `Extended profile Documents` containing additional information about the WebID owner.
+This document must be publicly readable and should contain  pointers to a `Preferences File` containing settings & resources meant only for the WebID owner, `Type Index Files` containing links to specific types of resources, and zero or more `Extended profile Documents` containing additional information about the WebID owner.
 The documents which make up a Solid Profile are illustrated below and described in more detail in [Section 2](TBD).

 <img src="https://github.com/solid/webid-profile/blob/main/notes/discovery2.png">